Passw/TempleOS-ZenithOS/README.md

 To make changes outside the OS, you can edit files in the `src/` directory, and changes will be reflected in the OS image the next time `make` is executed.
 The exception to this is files related to the Kernel or the Compiler, as both are compiled when `BootHDIns;` is run within ZenithOS.
 In these cases, you must make changes within the OS.

 To make changes within the OS, boot up the VM and edit files as necessary.
 If modifying Kernel files, recompile with `BootHDIns;`. if modifying Compiler files, recompile with `CompComp;`.
 Reboot to see if everything is fine before powering-off the VM.
-When finished, run `make export-fat32` to pull the files from `ZenithOS.hdd` into the `src/` directory.
+When finished, run `make export-fat32` or `make export-echfs` (depending on which filesystem you are using) to pull the files from `ZenithOS.hdd` into the `src/` directory.

 ## Background